 Redbuds, popping out in vibrant lilac splashes,

-on quiet wooded, expectant canvases,
+on a quiet wooded, expectant canvas,

 Soon to be joined by fancy whites and fresh new green